EpochModTeam/DayZ-Epoch/Server Files/Readme.md

 3. Inside the server "Keys" folder remove any DayZ_Epoch*.bikey files from previous versions.

+4. Make sure you either start with a fresh dayz_server.pbo or you diffmerge your current one against the latest version!
+THIS WILL BREAK THINGS IF YOU DO NOT DO THIS STEP.

 ## SECURITY ADVISORY

 NOTE: The included `DZE_Server_Config` startup bats and files/folder structure is provided as an example only and should be configured to your needs, passwords NEED TO BE CHANGED, and profile/config folders should be placed outside your OA Directory